csinva/csinva.github.io/_notes/research_ovws/ovw_comp_neuro.md

       - **can also do this randomness for the rows (so the number of rows < the number of words)**
       - can still get semantic vector for a row/column by adding together the rows/columns which are activated by that row/column
       - this examples still only uses bag-of-words (but can be extended to more)
+  - context vectors 2 (like word2vec)
+    - each word in vocab is given 2 vectors
+      - random-indexing vector - fixed random from the beginning
+      - semantic vector - starts at 0
+    - as we traverse sequence, for each word, add random-indexing vector from words right before/after it to its semantic vector
+      - can also permute them before adding to preserve word order
   - learning rules by example
     - particular instance of a rule is a rule (e.g mother-son-baby $\to$ grandmother)
       - as we get more examples and average them, the rule gets better